Find answers to common retirement account questions.

 > > The Landlord’s signature needs to be witnessed by a Notary Public if the eviction letter is not on Letterhead of the complex/company.

-> If the name on the foreclosure or eviction letter does not match the participant’s name, we need supporting documentation indicating that the participant lives there.
+> If the name on the foreclosure or eviction letter does not match the participant’s name, supporting documentation should be retained indicating that the participant lives there.
 This will include a copy of an income tax return or a utility bill.

 > Delinquent property taxes qualify if they are taxes on the participant’s primary residence and will result in foreclosure or sale of the property.
 The tax notice (dated within 45 days) must reference the tax year(s); it must state the dollar amount due and a future date that is needed to prevent the sale of the property.